 History of St James’

-A brief history of St James’ with St Peter and St Philip, Islington
+A brief history of St James’ with St Peter, Islington

 More information can be found on St James’ Wikepedia page.